jkeohan/react-cities/README.md

 the all the static HTML and when your ready to begin comment out all the code.
 1. Create a <b>data.js</b> file in **src** folder.
 In the **data.js** file create a new array called **images** and populate it with the 4 images found in the html.
 2. Import **data.js** into **App.js** and map over the array to render the small images.
-3. Render the large image
+3. Render the large image and set it's initial value to the first image in the array.
-4. Add a click event to the small images that will update state and update the large image based on which small image was clicked
+4. Add a single click event to the small images that will set state to the url of the image that was clicked.

 ## Suggestions To Getting Started